sheng-qu/sheng-qu.github.io/_pages/Research.md

 ## Work in Progress

-Linguistic Analysis of Gender Bias in Mainstream Popular Music (1965-2015)
+"Linguistic Analysis of Gender Bias in Mainstream Popular Music (1965-2015)"